Print Friendly

 (2) A student who has earned fifteen (15) postsecondary credits using the advanced opportunities program and who wishes to earn additional credits must first identify his postsecondary goals.
 Advisors shall counsel any student who wishes to take dual credit courses that the student should ascertain for himself whether the particular postsecondary institution that he desires to attend will accept the transfer of coursework credits under this section.

-(3) These moneys may be used to pay an amount not to exceed the price to the student of such courses and examinations pursuant to the limitations stated in this section.
+(3) These moneys may be used to pay to the student an amount not to exceed the price of such courses and examinations pursuant to the limitations stated in this section.
 These moneys shall not supplant existing program funds.
 Payments made under this section shall be made from the moneys appropriated for the educational support program.
-No later than January 15, the state department of education shall annually report to the education committees of the senate and the house of representatives details regarding the number of students benefiting from assistance with the cost of overload courses, dual credit courses and examinations, the number of credits awarded and amounts paid pursuant to this section during the previous school year.
+No later than January 15, the state department of education shall annually report to the education committees of the senate and the house of representatives details regarding the number of students benefiting from assistance with the cost of overload courses, dual credit courses and examinations, the number of credits awarded, and amounts paid pursuant to this section during the previous school year.

 (4) The board of each public school may set forth criteria by which a student may challenge a course.
 If a student successfully meets the criteria set forth by the board of the public school, then the student shall be counted as having completed all required coursework for that course.
-The public school, with the exception of Idaho tribal schools, shall be funded for such students based upon either actual hours of attendance or the course that the student has successfully passed, whichever is more advantageous to the public school, up to the maximum of one (1) full-time student.
+The public school, with the exception of Idaho tribal schools, shall be funded for such students based on either actual hours of attendance or the course that the student has successfully passed, whichever is more advantageous to the public school, up to the maximum of one (1) full-time student.

 (5) Any student who successfully completes public school grades 1 through 12 curriculum at least one (1) year early shall be eligible for an advanced opportunities scholarship.
 The scholarship may be used for tuition and fees at any Idaho public postsecondary educational institution.
 The amount of the scholarship shall equal thirty-five percent (35%) of the statewide average daily attendance-driven funding per enrolled pupil for each year of grades 1 through 12 curriculum avoided by the student’s early graduation.
 Each public school shall receive an amount equal to each such awarded scholarship for each student that graduates early from that public school.
 Students must apply for the scholarship within two (2) years of graduating from a public school.